Mosquito Control in Melbourne

 - Clean your home regularly to rid it of any dead mosquitoes, as this could attract pests that feed on mosquitoes.

 - If you have a pond or pool, introduce goldfish as they feed on mosquito larvae.

 - Avoid wearing bright colours as it attracts mosquitoes.

 - Tuck trousers into your socks and ensure minimum skin exposure.

+Now before you take a life-long vow to swat a mosquito as soon as you see it here's what you should keep in mind.
 Not all species give you painful bites but if you do get bitten and the mosquito bite is bad, first clean the wound and avoid scratching the affected area.
 You could apply cold compress for some relief.
 For children and those with low immunity - if the person develops a fever, puffiness, swelling, hives, etc, visit a doctor immediately.

 How Protech Pest Control fixes your mosquito problem

 To start with our technician will inspect the area to figure out what has caused the infestation - whether it is the excessive greenery, or collection of water, etc.